Javad Hamidi

 Javad Hamidi (1918 – 2002) was an Iranian Modernist painter, poet, and educator.
-He was a pioneer in modern art in Iran.
+He was a pioneer of modern art in Iran.

 Biography

 Javad Hamidi was born in 1918 in Hamadan, Qajar Iran.
 Hamidi studied in the Faculty of Fine Arts at Tehran University (now University of Tehran), and graduated in 1946; and at Beaux-Arts de Paris.
 His classmate was Shokouh Riazi, who studied alongside him in both Tehran and in Paris.
 He continued his studies under French painter André Lhote.

 Hamidi had been a founding member of the "Fighting Cock Society" (Khorūs-e Jangi), an artists group in Iran dedicated to the modern art movement and surrealism.
-Hamidi taught painting in Tehran University for almost 40 years, as well as taught at Al-Zahra, Azad and Tarbiat-Modares Universities.
+Hamidi taught painting at Tehran University for almost 40 years, as well as at Al-Zahra, Azad and Tarbiat-Modares Universities.

-He was killed by a speeding motorcycle in Tehran in 2002.
+In 2002, he was killed by a speeding motorcyclist in Tehran.